autodesk-platform-services/aps-powerbi-tools/services/aps-shares-app/README.md

 ## FAQ

-### How does the app work?

-After logging in with Autodesk credentials, users can create _shares_ for specific designs they have access to.
-Each _share_ object provides a publicly accessible link that will always generate a fresh 2-legged token with read-only access limited to the URN of the corresponding design.
-Later, individual _shares_ can be deleted, and after that the public link will no longer be available.

 ### How do I specify the design to share?

-To keep the application simple and easy to understand/extend, there is no UI for browsing through projects and selecting designs.
-Instead, users will need to specify the base64-encoded URN of the design directly.
+To keep the application simple and easy to understand/extend, there is no UI for project browsing and design selection.
+Instead, users will need to specify the base64-encoded URN of the design to share directly.
 You can easily retrieve the URN after loading the design into any APS-based application.
-For example, after opening the design of your choice in [Autodesk Construction Cloud](https://construction.autodesk.com), open the browser console and type `NOP_VIEWER.model.getData().urn`.
+For example, after opening your design in [Autodesk Construction Cloud](https://construction.autodesk.com), open the browser console and type `NOP_VIEWER.model.getData().urn` to retrieve the URN.

 ## Troubleshooting